-1. SNPs, Indels and their effects (from the remapping)

-2. Missing genes (from the remapping)

-3. Novel plasmids and/or genes (when performing the assembly - don't specify the k-mers SPAdes will choose appropriate ones.)
+- 1. SNPs, Indels and their effects (from the remapping) - 2.
+Missing genes (from the remapping) - 3.
+Novel plasmids and/or genes (Pfam domains are the easiest way to do this via denovo assembly of unmapped reads when performing the assembly don't specify the k-mers SPAdes will choose appropriate ones.)